|Pilot 2nd Lt. Benjamin H. King, O-666955 (rescued)

 Ditched July 17, 1943 at 9:40am

 Assigned to the 13th Air Force, 347th Fighter Group, 339th Fighter Squadron.
 Nose Number 141.
 No known nickname or nose art.
 When lost, engines V1710-51-35 serial numbers 42-32888 and 42-29116.
-Weapon serial numbers were not noted.
+Weapon serial numbers were not noted in Missing Air Crew Report 83 (MACR 83).
 King claimed three enemy aircraft shot down prior to the mission when he was lost.

-On July 17, 1943 took off from Fighter 2 Airfield on Guadalcanal on a mission to escort B-24s at 20,000' over Kahili Airfield on southern Bougainville, weather was clear with unlimited visibility.
+On July 17, 1943 took off from Fighter 2 Airfield on Guadalcanal piloted by 2nd Lt.
+Benjamin H. King on a mission to escort B-24 Liberators at 20,000' over Kahili Airfield (Buin) on southern Bougainville.
+The weather was clear with unlimited visibility.
 Over the target, the formation is intercepted by Japanese fighters.
 Returning from the mission, other pilots reported a P-38 smoking and being chased by Zeros.
 At roughly 9:40am, King was observed to ditch off Vella Lavella near Kotulu Island.
 He survived the landing unhurt.

 Fate of Pilot

 After ditching, King successfully deployed his life raft and spent five days at sea before making landfall on Mono Island on July 22, 1943.
 The native people observed two A6M2-N Rufes strafing something in the water off Mono and came to his rescue.
 Taking him ashore King join the crew of TBF Avenger 47448 who ditched June 16 and been hiding on the island since June 18.
 The next day, the three crew members of TBF Avenger 05923 who ditched July 18, 1943 also arrived on the island and joined the group.